pvcraven/2017_web_security/source/final/lana/index.rst

 		:align: center
 		:width: 400px
 		:alt: let for loop example

-		:caption: This is similar to the picture above, but the variable was declared by using “let”.
+		This is similar to the picture above, but the variable was declared by using “let”.
 Notice that the variable is called outside the function.
 However, there is an error message saying "variable is not define".
 Let variables are blocked scope and that is why it can not be